julianlam/feps/fep/f06f/fep-f06f.md

 ## Observers

-Object observer can be specified using the `observer` property.

-It MUST be a followable actor and SHOULD have an `Application` type.
-Observer doesn't perform any activities on its own, but [forwards][InboxForwarding] to its followers all activities that affect the observed object.
+Object observer is a followable actor.
+It doesn't perform any activities on its own, but activities that affect the observed object are [forwarded][InboxForwarding] to its followers.
+Only objects and collections can be observed.

-It SHOULD have a WebFinger address (consumers should be able to follow it even if they don't understand `observer` property).
+Object observer MUST have an `observerOf` property specifying the observed object, and it SHOULD have an `Application` type.

+Objects can specify their observers using the `observer` property.

+Object observer can be created with [ActivityPub] client by publishing a `Create` activity with user's actor as its `actor` and with observer actor as its `object`.

+Implementers MAY use a single cryptographic key for signing all HTTP requests made by observers on a server.

 ## Use case: subscribing to a conversation